 A shocking exposé* of the inner workings of the $50 billion a year U.S. family law industry, Divorce Corp shines a bright light on the appalling waste, and shameless collusive practices seen daily in family courts.
 It is a stunning documentary film that anyone considering marriage or divorce must see.

-They also have a youtube channel with many more previews to the upcoming movie.
+They also have a youtube channel with many more previews to the movie as well as ways to order your own copy.

 We have formed a relationship with National Parents Organization to work on all aspects of family law reform.